DeltaDex-Protocol/deltadex.github.io/_pages/Concepts.md

 ## How does DeltaDex work?

-DeltaDex is a next-generation decentralized options contract protocol.
+DeltaDex is a next-generation decentralized options contract protocol that replicates the payoff of any selected option contract with any ERC20 token as the underlying.

+We will be releasing the beta version in the coming weeks.